The Safe Zone Project

 For more information

-MC LampeMC Lampe serves as the LGBT coordinator for the Office of LGBT Programming within the Division of Student Affairs.
+MC LampeMC Lampe serves as the LGBTQ coordinator for the Office of LGBTQ Programming within the Division of Student Affairs.

-The International Gay and Lesbian Human Rights Commission (IGLHRC) is a leading international organization dedicated to human rights advocacy on behalf of people who experience discrimination or abuse on the basis of their actual or perceived sexual orientation, gender identity or expression.
+- OutRight Action International Information by country Compiled by the the International Gay and Lesbian Human Rights Commission (IGLHRC), a leading international organization dedicated to human rights advocacy on behalf of people who experience discrimination or abuse on the basis of their actual or perceived sexual orientation, gender identity or expression.

 - International Lesbian, Gay, Bisexual, Trans and Intersex Association A worldwide federation of national and local groups dedicated to achieving equal rights for lesbian, gay, bisexual and transgendered individuals everywhere.
 The site offers a country-by-country world survey of the legal position of GLBT individuals (Keep in mind that not all countries offer a safe environment for openly gay people).